 - Developing low cost systems for detection of threat materials

 Murray has a teaching and research background in applied physics.

 Activities since 2005

-2016 - Consultant to the Agricultural sector in New Zealand
+2016 - present.
+Consultant to the agricultural industry

 Victoria University of Wellington